Human rights in the Democratic Republic of the Congo: Freedom of religion

-The constitution provides for freedom of religion, and the government generally respected this right in practice, provided that worshipers did not disturb public order or contradict commonly held morals.
+The constitution provides for freedom of religion and the right to worship and prohibits religious discrimination; this is subject to “compliance with the law, public order, public morality, and the rights of others.”.

 The law provides for the establishment and operation of religious institutions and requires practicing religious groups to register with the government; registration requirements were simple and implemented in a nondiscriminatory manner.
 In practice unregistered religious groups operated unhindered.